Why is there a need for an expansion?

 When will this project start?

-Anticipated date for ground breaking for the University Union is Spring 2017, and anticipated completion date will be August 2018.
+Anticipated date for ground breaking for the University Union is Spring 2017, and anticipated completion date will be Spring 2019.

 What is the anticipated date of completion?

-Based on an aggressive timeline and a “best-case” scenario of breaking ground in the summer of 2017, phase 1 of the project could be completed within 18 months, December 2018.
+Based on an aggressive timeline and a “best-case” scenario of breaking ground in the summer of 2017, phase 1 of the project could be completed in Spring 2019.
 Many factors that will influence this are still being determined.

 Will any of the buildings be closed during construction?